spacemakerai/course-wasm/README.md

 Hint: Check out the `getTotalVolume` function.

+---
+## Part 2
+Choose one or more of the following tracks

 ## THREE.js Track

 ### 1. Custom shaders - color the building walls with the distance to a bus stop
 Uncomment the lines in src/visualize/extrude.js to use the custom shaders in customShaders.js.
 Complete the vertex and fragment shaders to color the building walls with a shade of green growing darker the further away that pixel is from the bus stop

 ## WebAssembly Track